First Link ®

 What happens after the Alzheimer Society receives the referral?

-Within four weeks, the Education Coordinator will call the individual with dementia or the primary caregiver to provide information, assess needs, and refer them to helpful community and health care services.
-Information will be provided to First Link clients through a variety of means including a customized information package, a quarterly newsletter, an invitation to attend our next Caregiver Education series, and personal follow-up calls.
+Within one week, the First Link Educator will call the individual with dementia or the primary care partners to provide information, assess needs, and refer to helpful community and health care services.
+Information will be provided to First Link clients through a variety of means including a customized information package, a quarterly newsletter, an invitation to attend our next Education series, and personal follow-up calls.
 A confirmation will be sent to each referring professional once contact has been made with the individual or family.

 We invite your support in serving Islanders living the journey of dementia.
-For more information or to become a referring partner to the First Link® Program contact our Education Coordinator at email@example.com or 902-370-3135.
+For more information or to become a referring partner to the First Link® Program contact our First Link Educator at [email protected] or 902-628-2257.

 To make a referral complete this online form: